johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Aircraft Performance including Weight and Balance.md

 	3. Power settings for cruise, airspeed and fuel burn
 4. Flight planning for cross-country flights

-**Completion Standards:** Client should develop knowledge of POH/AFM organization, and ability to use POH to safely and conservatively plan cross country flights, including weight and balance calculations.
+### Completion StandardsClient should develop knowledge of POH/AFM organization, and ability to use POH to safely and conservatively plan cross country flights, including weight and balance calculations.

 **Required Homework:**
 - [ ] Memorize sections of POH